 If you are searching for sporting events in the Chicago area, check out Groupon’s Chicago page.

 I use Groupon for quite a bit of our travels because it saves us money on admission tickets and lodging.
-Thinking about creating an account?
-Create one here.
+So many of our travel adventures this year were affordable because I shopped ahead and used Groupon.

 When we arrived, he had his mind made up that he was seeing a home run and eating a hot dog (which is exactly what happened).
 Since it was his first time at a baseball game, I allowed for the overpriced soda and hotdog.
 Sigh.
 But in the future, we will be bringing our own food, as long as it is allowed within the park.